Reconstruction of surfaces with ordinary singularities from their silhouettes: Singularities of surfaces and their contours and silhouettes

 We begin with the first step, namely showing that the intersection between~$R$ and~$Z$ is transversal.
 We start by analyzing the tangent directions of the proper contour.
 Suppose that the surface~$S$ is defined by a polynomial $F \in \C[x,y,z,w]$.
 Then the contour is defined by~$F$ and by the polynomial $a F_x + b F_y + c F_z + d F_w$ where $(a:b:c:d)$ is the center of projection.
 If we de-homogenize setting $w=d=1$, then the equations for the contour are

 The tangent direction of the contour at $(x,y,z)$ is then given by the vector product of the gradients of the two equations:

 Let $P$ be an intersection point of $Z$ and $R$.
-We focus the branch of the surface~$S$ at $P$ containing the proper contour, and we want to understand when the proper contour~$R$ of~$S$ is tangent to the singular locus~$Z$.
+Notice that the surface~$S$ has two (analytic) branches around~$P$.
+From now on, we focus the branch of the surface~$S$ at~$P$ containing the proper contour~$R$, and we want to understand when the proper contour~$R$ of~$S$ is tangent to the singular locus~$Z$.
+Hence, from now on we let $F$ denote the analytic equation of the branch of~$S$ at~$P$ that contains~$R$.
 By a linear change of coordinates, we can assume that $P = (0,0,0)$ and $\nabla(F)|_{P} = (0,0,1)$, and that the tangent line~$T_P Z$ is spanned by~$(1,0,0)$.
 Locally at~$P$, the affine equation of the branch of~$S$ containing the proper contour is of the form $F(x,y,z) = z - f(x,y)$; moreover the center of the projection has coordinates $(a, b, 0)$, otherwise the proper contour would not pass through~$P$.
 Then

 The direction of the contour at $P$ is then

 Hence the proper contour is tangent to the singular locus at~$P$ if and only if